Where We Be

 We all had fun strolling together through the city

-Mom looking pretty in her new sun hat
+Mom sporting her new sun hat

 Old buildings and new stand side by side in Montevideo's historic district